 Examples of available presentations include:

 Compassion Is a Journey, Not a Destination: This presentation builds upon four transformative moments in my life – moments when I thought I had finally “arrived” at a true understanding of compassion – to demonstrate how this concept continues to evolve and grow over the course of a lifetime.
-(Note: This video is approximately 25 minutes long.)

 Putting Animal Rights Back into the Animal Rights Movement: This presentation makes the case that advocates of Animal Liberation need to return the Movement’s founding principle — ending all forms of animal exploitation — to the forefront of their campaigns.
 (Clicking the link opens an audio file of this presentation.)